 13. Kiwi BBQ

-During the weekends of the summers, you can easily spot New Zealander families gathering in their backyard, grilling sausages, chickens, beef, burgers, seafood, and multiple sorts of vegetables.
-Most importantly, alcoholic drinks are rarely absent in the Kiwis BBQ.
+During the weekends of the summer, you can easily spot New Zealander families gathering in their backyard, grilling sausages, chickens, beef, lambs, seafood, and serving them with multiple sorts of vegetable salad.

-Save the famous Pavlova for an exception; many sweet foods have deeply rooted into the Kiwis gastronomy and can’t be found anywhere else but in New Zealand.
+Save the famous Pavlova for an exception; many sweet foods have deeply rooted into the New Zealanders’ gastronomy and can’t be found anywhere else.
 Here are some cultural confectioneries that you won’t be able to resist.

 14. Pavlova